otoolep/questdb.io/docs/intCONSOLE.md

 > After starting QuestDB, you can access the console on [http://localhost:9000/index.html](http://localhost:9000/index.html)

-If QuestDB is running on another machine of your network, the webconsole can be accessed on **http://IP_OF_THE_MACHINE:9000**
+If QuestDB is running on another machine of your network, the web console can be accessed on **http://IP_OF_THE_MACHINE:9000**

 ## Loading Data